 The Risks of Grouting Frames

-Design professionals often wonder when a frame should be grouted.
+When should frames be grouted?
+Ask three people and you’ll probably get three different answers.
 In fact, the most common word entered in the search bar on the Steel Door Institute website is "grout".
 It's understandable.
-There are a lot of conflicting opinions in cyberspace about the topic.
-We would like to take this opportunity to share with you SDI's professional opinion on grouting.
+There are a lot of conflicting opinions on the topic.
+We would like to take this opportunity to share with you SDI's stance on grouting frames.

 Grouting should never be specified for drywall construction.
-When the grout is drying, the moisture only has two places to go.
-The first is into the drywall, which weakens it.
-This could hinder the frame's integrity or ability to retain anchors.
-The other place the moisture could go is into the hardware or the bottom of the frame.
+When the grout is drying, the moisture only has a few places to go.
+The first is into the drywall, which weakens it and may hinder the frame's integrity or ability to retain anchors.
+The other places the moisture could go are into the hardware or the bottom of the frame.
 And we all know what happens when metal is in a moist environment—rust.

 A properly anchored frame will not be any sturdier if it is grouted.
 After all, drywall slip-on frames have passed fire and hose stream tests, cycle tests, and even impact tests with only anchoring.

 Grouting is usually not necessary for masonry construction either.
 To be clear, if the grouting is done properly it will not cause any issues with the frame.
 Unfortunately, thin pumpable slurry is often used and its excess water causes rust.
 There was one project where 300 doors were pumped with slurry and all of them had rusted hinges after just two months (see image).
 Holes were then drilled in the bottom of the frames and moisture started to seep out.
-So remember: Grout should always be hand troweled, never pumped.
+So remember, grout should always be hand troweled and never pumped.

 |SDI 127-I||Grouting Frames in Drywall|